-Since the COVID-19 pandemic, each clinic has adapted to the evolving needs of patients and providers; resident clinics offer increasing video visit alternatives, and as a PGY-3 you will learn more about video doctor visits as a growing modality in the delivery of psychiatric treatment.
+Since the COVID-19 pandemic, each clinic has adapted to the evolving needs of patients and providers; resident clinics offer increasing video visit alternatives, and as a PGY-3 you will learn more about video visits as a growing modality in the delivery of psychiatric treatment.

 NYC Health + Hospitals Outpatient Psychiatry Clinic

 The resident outpatient psychiatry clinic at NYC Health + Hospitals/Bellevue constitutes one of the main outpatient training sites.
 Under close supervision, you serve as the primary psychiatric provider for patients coping with a wide spectrum of illness severity and pathology.
 A primary care clinic is embedded into the Bellevue outpatient clinic, affording the opportunity to collaborate with medical providers while learning more about the reverse-integration model.
 The Bellevue outpatient clinic is also home to a resident-run family and couples therapy program.
-Additionally, you have the opportunity to provide psychotherapy and psychotropic management for patients in the Bellevue Methadone Maintenance and Chemical Dependency Clinics.
+Additionally, you have the opportunity to provide psychotherapy and psychotropic management for patients in the Bellevue Opioid Treatment and Chemical Dependency Clinics.

 NYU Langone Outpatient Psychiatry Clinic